 5. Demonstrate enlarging the postcard size print or photocopy block by block.

-This drawing was used as a base for a Renaissance parody painting.
+This drawing was used as a base for a Renaissance

 1. Select post card size print (or photocopy) for enlarging.
 Tape transparency with one inch grid over post card.
 Note: Student can draw one inch grid directly onto photocopies if desired.